Monroe Township High School: Student activities

 The MTHS Marching Band competes in independent and USBands competitions held within New Jersey and New York.
-The marching band was under the direction of Martin Griffin and Alfred Hadinger.
-Now it is under the direction of Megan Alexander.
+The Marching Band is currently under the direction of Shawn Nagpal.
 Some of the instructors have a musical past of competing in the Drum Corps International circuit or Drum Corps Associates circuit.
 Some of the members have even branched out and joined a drum corps.
 Ever since 2003, they have competed as an A Class marching band varying in sizes of around a group 5, 4, 3 or 2 band.
 After minor successes in the past, the Marching Falcons won first place in Group 2A at the 2013 USBands A Class National Championships in Allentown Pennsylvania and the 2013 USBands A Class state championships in Group 2A in New Brunswick, New Jersey.
 In March 2014, the group was promoted from A class competition, to Open class competition because do their success in previous years.
 In 2018 they won Yamaha Cup in 4A with a score of 85.625.
 They are now a Group 4 Amateur marching band and plan on competing at the Yamaha Cup, Amateur Class State, and National Championships, as well as other local events.